alexlitty/randar/readme.md

 I didn't realize it at the time but my project started to become the very thing I despised: A big conglomerate library of "things" that had some tangible relationship with one another.
 I think I did a relatively good job keeping it cleaned and organized (as we all do) but the scope still grew out of control.

 ## Not the right technology
 Rust is amazing and I wish I stumbled upon it sooner.
-For the studio's purposes, it's an amazing long-term replacement for C++.
+For my purposes, it's an amazing long-term replacement for C++.
 If you're my friend you know I won't stop talking about it -- I really think it's silly to make anything in C and C++ today when you have the time and ability to use Rust.

 Every aspect we need in _modern_ programming is built into Rust and Cargo; I'm most fond of the easy testability, the improved modularity, and the guaranteed memory safety.
 It's totally the future.